RiversideRocks/ScraypiDocs/docs/index.md

 * Open Proxy - Blocked on Cloudflare sites
 * Private Proxy - Blocked on few sites

+Currently all of these routes experience the same cache time, but in the future, harsher cache times may be imposed to reduce load on private proxies.

 ## Ratelimiting

 There is not ratelimiting at the moment.
 However, responses are cached for 60 seconds.
 If you have a use case that needs this value lowered, please contact us.

+## Credits

+Our backend uses [Python](https://python.org), [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/), and [Tor](https://www.torproject.org).

+This project is managed by [Riverside Rocks](https://riverside.rocks).